StackOneHQ/crossroads/examples/agent-search/README.md

 The implementation uses the Cloudflare Agent SDK, which provides a higher-level abstraction over Durable Objects with built-in SQLite support.
 Key components include:

-1. **DurableSearchAgent**: Extends the Agent class to provide vector storage and search functionality
+1. **AgentSearch**: Extends the Agent class to provide vector storage and search functionality
 2. **SQLite Tables**: Uses two tables - `vectors` for storing vector data and `attributes` for storing metadata
 3. **REST API**: Hono-based API for interacting with the vector store